Business Management and Entrepreneurship

 • Develop and demonstrate an understanding of importance of stakeholder involvement in the decision process.

-• Consistently craft management and entrepreneurial strategies that incorporate diversity, equity, and inclusivity principles in a meaningful way.
+• Consistently craft and entrepreneurial strategies that incorporate diversity, equity, and inclusivity principles in a meaningful way.

 • Demonstrate the ability to construct and interpret financial statements, including sensitivity analysis.